rreece/music-notes/chord-theory/chord-theory.md

 where 1 and 2 denote that a note is a half step (1 semitone) or a whole step (2 semitones) above the previous note.

 The sequence 2212221 defines the *major mode*.
-The major mode notes naturally occur on the white keys in the key of C.
+The major mode notes naturally occur on the white keys of a piano (no accents) in the key of C (*i.e.* when C is the root).
 The sequence 2122122 defines the *minor mode*.
 The minor mode notes naturally occur on the white keys in the key of A.
 There are seven modes in total that all use the same seven notes, just starting from different positions for the root note.